NithinKalidas/Appian/Process Model.md

 ## 9. What are gates and its type?
 Explain with real time use case?

 ## 10. What is Activity Chaining and What are its limitations?
+Limitation: Performance reduce when the execution of node takes more time and sometimes it might break as well which impact in user experience

 ## 11. Your Process has a long activity chaining how do you resolve them?

 ## 12. What is exception and esclation ? real time use case?
+Exception: An exception occurs when a process node fails, encounters an error,
+Eg: In Employee Onboarding Process, A node writes employee data to the database, The DB connection fails or required fields are missing →
+Exception triggers: Notification to admin, Error logging, Retry mechanism

+Esclation: An escalation occurs when a task is not completed within a specified time (SLA breach) A loan approval task is assigned to a manager and SLA set for 24 hours.
+If the manager doesn’t act within 24 hours.
+Escalation occurs automatically:
+Reassigns the task to Senior Manager
+Sends reminder emails
+Triggers escalation process

 ## 13. why to use process start form rather than user input task?